zendframework/zf2-documentation/docs/languages/en/user-guide/forms-and-actions.rst

         }
     }

-Within the constructor of ``AlbumForm`` we do several things.
+Within the constructor of ``AlbumForm`` we do two things.
 First, we set the name of the form as we call the parent’s constructor.
-We then set the form's method, in this case, ``post``.
-Finally, we create four form elements: the id, title, artist, and submit button.
+Second, we create four form elements: the id, title, artist, and submit button.
 For each item we set various attributes and options, including the label to be displayed.
+The ``Form`` base class uses the ``post`` method by default.

 We also need to set up validation for this form.
 In Zend Framework 2 this is done using an input filter, which can either be standalone or defined within any class